ID Validation

 print(response.text)

-You don't really need to store anything from the response.
-You can see more details about it here: Add front side of ID
+You don't need to store anything from the response.
+To learn more about what the response includes, see the Add front side of ID endpoint documentation.

 Back Id